International Relations Graduate Programs & Schools

 Some International Relations Graduate Programs focus on Global Challenges and the issues that affect people worldwide.
 This type of program might look at development through the lens of economic, social, and political inequalities.
 It may examine human activity from the standpoint of how it changes the natural environment.
 Or, consider links between local and global health issues.

 Another way to approach International Relations is through International Communications.
-A graduate degree in international communications might take a deep look at the global media landscape.
+A international communication degree might take a deep look at the global media landscape.
 Students might explore media strategies, public policy, and public relations.

 Coursework might also address various types of communication.
 International advertising, political communication, and advocacy are several potential topics.